Week02: Discovery and documentation

 Summary

 Sometimes data is large and discovery is hard.
 Sometimes you need to write data documentation.
 LLMs can help.
 You will learn how to write a clear and professional README.
 We use a cleaned subset of the 7th Wave of the World Values Survey (WVS).
 We’ll also talk some tech on documentation.
+We’ll use AI as a research assistantto bravely face a codebook with hundreds of variables.

 Learning Objectives: